michaellperry/aggregator-toy/docs/removed-handler-immutable-props-design.md

 ## Executive Summary

-This document describes the design for adding `immutableProps` to the `RemovedHandler` signature.
-This change enables stateless step implementations (like the upcoming `FilterStep`) and simplifies existing aggregate steps by eliminating per-step item storage.
+This document documents the implementation of `immutableProps` in the `RemovedHandler` signature.
+This change enables stateless step implementations (like `FilterStep`) and simplifies existing aggregate steps by eliminating per-step item storage.

+**Status: ✅ Implemented**

+The decision to add `immutableProps` to the `remove` pipeline function has been approved and implemented.
+This document serves as the authoritative reference for this architectural decision.

 ---